Your trusted partner in cosmetic care abroad

 How Long to Stay in Thailand

 Plan for 7–10 days minimum.
 Day one covers your consultation and pre-operative lid assessment.
-Surgery is typically scheduled for day two, takes about an hour, and you return to your hotel the same day.
+Surgery is typically scheduled for day two, takes one to one and a half hours, and you return to your hotel the same day.
 The remaining days are spent recovering with scheduled check-ins, suture removal around day five to seven, and a final follow-up before your surgeon clears you to fly home.

 What's Included in a Medical Trip